-“We regularly need to check in with alumni,” said Kristin Woods, assistant vice president for alumni engagement.
-“If we’re not taking the pulse of our alums, we’re doing them a disservice.
-Our mission is to serve our constituents, and understanding their needs and perceptions is key to fulfilling that mission.”
-Over a three-week period, thousands of alumni offered their feedback on a variety of topics, from how they felt about UB, how they want to keep in touch with the university, the activities they were most interested in, and, as the case may be, what kept some from keeping in touch.
+To understand the needs of UB alumni and help guide future initiatives, the UB Alumni Association recently surveyed graduates from around the globe.
+Over a three-week period, thousands of alumni offered their feedback on a variety of topics—including how they felt about UB, how they want to keep in touch with us, the activities they were most interested in, and, as the case may be, what kept some from keeping in touch.

 Thank you to all who participated!